Jintekki/simple-recomp-calculator/README.md

 # Simple Recomposition Calculator
-A simple script to calculator your nutritional macros based on Jeff Nippard's guide to Body Recomposition.
+A simple script to calculate your nutritional macros based on Jeff Nippard's Guide to Body Recomposition.

 ---